Four types of insurance for the newly divorced

 Here’s four types of insurance cover you might consider taking out or reviewing, after a marriage or relationship breakdown.

-Living insurance (also known as trauma insurance) can provide a lump sum payment for people suffering from one of a range of specified medical events.
+1. Living insurance Living insurance (also known as trauma insurance) can provide a lump sum payment for people suffering from one of a range of specified medical events.
 This can be crucial to assisting with medical and accommodation expenses if you suffer from a serious illness or injury and could also help you with more flexibility with work arrangements and continued family expenses.

-Whether you are the main caregiver or financial provider to your children, income protection can help you continue to provide stability and financial support in the event of temporary or permanent disability.
+2. Income protection Whether you are the main caregiver or financial provider to your children, income protection can help you continue to provide stability and financial support in the event of temporary or permanent disability.

 In determining your level of cover, consider the financial contribution you make for your children, and/or the cost of someone to perform childcare and household duties.